mdancho84/mdancho84.github.io/_posts/2021-07-13-easystats-performance-check-model.md

 ## Linear Regression: Make and Check Models

 Next, we'll quickly make a Linear Regression model with `tidymodels`.
 Then I'll cover more specifics on what we are doing.
-Refer to the [Ultimate R Cheat Sheet](https://www.business-science.io/r-cheatsheet.html) for more on Tidymodels beyond what we cover here.
-Alternatively, check out my [R for Business Analysis Course (DS4B 101-R)](https://university.business-science.io/p/ds4b-101-r-business-analysis-r) to learn Tidymodels in-depth.

 ### Modeling: Making and Checking the Tidymodels Linear Regression Model

 Here's the code.
 We follow 3-Steps:

 1. **Load Tidymodels**: This loads `parsnip` (the modeling package in the tidymodels ecosystem)
 2. **Make Linear Regression Model**: We set up a model specification using `linear_reg()`.
-We then select an engine with `set_engine()`.
+   * We then select an engine with `set_engine()`.
 In our case we want "lm", which connects to `stats::lm()`.
-We then `fit()` the model.
+   * We then `fit()` the model.
 We use a formula `hwy ~ displ + class` to make highway fuel economy our target and displacement and vehicle class our predictors.
 This creates a trained model.
 3. **Run Check Model**: With a fitted model in hand, we can run `performance::check_model()`, which generates the **Model Performance Plot**.

 <img src="/assets/2021-07-13-easystats/01_code.jpg" style='max-width:100%;margin-bottom:5px;'>